Controlled rehearsal proof

 Controlled artifacts used for this proof page.

-These references name the controlled proof path without adding live Bootstrap calls, GitHub API access, repo scanning, receiver mutation, hosted enforcement, or automatic PR creation.
+These references name the controlled rehearsal proof path without adding live Bootstrap calls, GitHub API access, repo scanning, receiver mutation, hosted enforcement, or automatic PR creation.

 Controlled Rails walkthrough